 Flex Fridays are integral to my long term career goals of being a great PM.
 I use the time for professional development, and tinkering with things that I wouldn’t otherwise have time to during the week.

 Secondly and perhaps even more importantly, the flexibility of not having to come into the office on Fridays means that I spend more than half the week in DC which is important for my overall personal life and happiness.

-Please share any other topics that may be related to Free Friday or that you want to share.
+Please share any other topics that may be related to Flex Friday or that you want to share.

-I view Free Fridays for my career development as going to the gym regularly or getting enough sleep for my health.
+I view Flex Fridays for my career development as going to the gym regularly or getting enough sleep for my health.
 While in the short/medium term, you might not see the difference, in the long term, it makes you a healthier, and happier person.
-Similarly, Free Fridays make me a better PM and employee in the long run.
+Similarly, Flex Fridays make me a better PM and employee in the long run.